VIRTUAL EVENTS BLUEPRINT AND CHECKLIST

 - Their primary function is to give consistent responses to questions via programming.

-- When you are dealing with a remote audience, this will come very much in handy to help with any questions or issues.
+- When you are dealing with a remote audience, this will come in handy to help with any questions or issues.

 BE PROACTIVE ABOUT THE CONTENT